tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 ## Iteration

 Consider that you wish to tile a floor.
 Starting in one corner, you place a single tile.
 Next, you place another tile alongside that, repeating the process until you have reached the opposite wall; after which point you move down a row and continue.
 In this scenario, the placing of an individual tile is referred to as an *iteration*.
-In many iterative processes, the result of a previous iteration defines the starting point of another -- in this instance, the position of each tile is advanced by the one laid before it.
+In many iterative processes, the result of a previous iteration defines the starting point of another -- in this case, the position of each tile is advanced by the one laid before it.

-Tasks like tiling can be a tedious work, though.
-Humans are exemplary in reasoning and creative thought, and if not sufficiently stimulated, loose interest performing such repetitive tasks.
-Computers, however, excel in performing tasks rapidly and accurately -- especially where numbers are involved.
-Interestingly, though, the term "computer" originally referred to a person who performed mathematical calculations.
-Much of the work performed by 'human computers' involved calculating *mathematical tables*.
+Tasks like tiling can be tedious work, though.
+Humans are exemplary in reasoning and creative thought, and if not sufficiently stimulated, lose interest in performing such repetitive tasks.
+Computers, however, excel in performing monotonous duties rapidly and accurately -- especially where numbers are involved.
+Interestingly enough, the term "computer" originally referred to a person who performs mathematical calculations.
+Much of the work carried-out by 'human computers' involved calculating *mathematical tables*.
 These tables of numbers would be compiled into printed volumes that were used to simplify and speed-up other computations.
 As an example, *logarithm tables* were used extensively in sciences, engineering, and navigation.

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/APN2002_Table_1%2C_1000-1500.agr.tiff/lossless-page1-789px-APN2002_Table_1%2C_1000-1500.agr.tiff.png" />
   <figcaption>
-    A page from a table of common logarithms.<br />
+    A logarithms table from American Practical Navigator.<br />
     https://en.wikipedia.org/wiki/File:APN2002_Table_1,_1000-1500.agr.tiff
   </figcaption>
 </figure>

 Rather than perform tedious multiplication and division operations by hand, logarithm tables provide lists of pre-computed answers -- like a more advanced version of the multiplication tables children are required to memorise in school.
 The forerunner of the modern computer, the *Difference Engine*, was built in the 1820s by Charles Babbage to automate the work of human computers.
-By devising a machine built of cogs and other moving parts, Babbage sought to automate the task of producing mathematical tables, while also providing more accurate results.
+By devising a machine comprised of cogs and other moving parts, Babbage sought to automate the task of producing mathematical tables, while also providing more accurate results.
 Due to funding difficulties, a full-scale version of the machine was never completed -- but its mechanical inner-workings paved the way for more complex electronic computers.

 To begin exploring iteration in Processing, create a new sketch and save it as "concentric_circles".
 Add the following code: